hugoriveros18/f1-vtex-store/docs/README.md

 ### Step 3 - Editing the `Manifest.json`

-Once in the repository directory, it is time to edit the Minimum Boilerplate `manifest.json` file.
+Once in the repository directory, it is time to edit the  VTEX F1 Store Theme `manifest.json` file.

 Once you are in the file, you must replace the `vendor` and `account` values. `vendor` is the account name you are working on and `account` is anything you want to name your theme.
 For example: